 It is hard to say how many years your Roomba battery will last.
 A lot depends on your usage pattern and frequency!
 The company says one battery can last up to 400 charging cycles.
 Maintenance also has a direct impact on battery life.

 - 【SUPERIORITY】Brand New Replacement Product, work as Genuine Parts.
 Safeguard features against...

 8. How long can a Roomba take for Cleaning a Room?

 It is hard to say exactly how much time Roomba botvac will take to clean up a room.
-It depends on the size of the room, the condition of the floor and amount of obstacles.
+It depends on the size of the room, the condition of the floor, and the number of obstacles.
 The flooring surface is also a factor here.
-The device may need more time in cleaning carpets than hardwood or tiled floors.
+The device may need more time to clean carpets than hardwood or tiled floors.